Caleb Aekins: Leigh Centurions

 Following the end of the season, Aekins was released by the Canberra side and on 10 November 2021 signed for British RFL Championship side Leigh for the 2022 season.

 On 28 May 2022, Aekins played for Leigh in their 2022 RFL 1895 Cup final victory over Featherstone.

 On 3 October 2022, Aekins played for Leigh in their Million Pound Game victory over Batley which saw the club promoted back to the Super League.

+Featherstone

+On 29 November 2022, Aekins signed a two-year deal to join RFL Championship side Featherstone.
+On 5 November 2024, it was announced that Aekins had signed a two-year extension with the Rovers.

+Bradford Bulls

+On 10 November 2025 it was reported that he had signed for Bradford Bulls in the Super League on a 1-year deal.

 International career

 Aekins was named in the Wales squad for the 2021 Rugby League World Cup.
 On 19 October 2022, he made his international debut for Wales in their 12–18 loss against the Cook Islands in the opening round of the group stages.